 - 1 clove garlic minced

-- The night before you plan on cooking this, marinate the pork.
-Mix the soy sauce, wine, onion, garlic, red pepper, parsley, and honey, in a ziploc bag.
-Add the pork and marinate overnight in the fridge.
+- Mix the soy sauce, wine, onion, garlic, red pepper, parsley, and honey in a releasable bag.
+Add the pork and marinate overnight in the refrigerator.

-- Put the pork in shallow baking dish and wrap in bacon.
-Bake at 350 for 30-35 minutes until thermometer reads 150F internal temperature.
-Transfer the pork to a cutting board and rest 5 minutes.
+- Bake at 350°F for 30-35 minutes until inserted thermometer reads 150°F internal temperature.
+Transfer the pork to a cutting board and rest 5 minutes before slicing.

 Calorie count is purely an estimate calculated using an online application to serve as a guide and not to be taken as accurate nutritional information.
 Percent Daily Values are based on a 2,000 calorie diet.